lateralblast/modest.archived/README.md

 - Automatically tries to determine boot and mirror disk ids based on model
 - Automatically tires to determine kernel architecture (e.g. sun4u / sun4v) based on model

+ESXi Kickstart:

+- Automatically created PXE boot and jumpstart configuration files
+- Automatically adds post install commands to turn on ESXi services such as SSH

 All: